If you prefer a this as a PDF, download it here.

 We ride safely & obey the Highway Code

-We expect helmets to be worn in the group
+We wear helmets in the group

 We always use lights when conditions require